notGiGi/EDA.jl/README.md

 ---

-## Why Choose EDA.jl?
+## Why Choose GiGi?

-EDA.jl simplifies the data analysis workflow, enabling users to focus on extracting insights rather than grappling with tedious preprocessing.
+GiGi simplifies the data analysis workflow, enabling users to focus on extracting insights rather than grappling with tedious preprocessing.
 Its intuitive functions and comprehensive toolkit make it the ideal companion for data exploration tasks in Julia.

 Whether you are working on small-scale projects or handling large datasets, EDA.jl adapts to your needs with its modular design and high-performance capabilities.